-Digger and his wife Agnes sat with me for an afternoon at the Oakland Buddhist Church.
-As Digger’s hearing isn’t what it used to be, Agnes assisted with the interview and filled in details to his stories.
-His memories of camp were of teenagers playing, dodging the army trucks, trapping rattlesnakes outside of the camp.
+Digger sat with me for an afternoon at the Oakland Buddhist Church, as his wife Agnes assisted with the interview and filled in details to his stories.
+His standout memories of camp were of teenagers playing, dodging the army trucks, trapping rattlesnakes outside of the camp.

 Tell me a bit about your childhood and where you grew up.

-Where I was born, and I was raised until I was seven, is a small place called Enumclaw, Washington.
+Where I was born and raised until I was seven, is a small place called Enumclaw, Washington.
 And that’s about 20 miles east of Auburn.
 And it’s on the way to Rainier Mountain.
 They had this Japanese community there and there was a sawmill and a pond, actually all these Japanese worked at the sawmill and some worked building railroad tracks so they could bring the lumber from the forest to the sawmill.
 Roughly there was maybe about eight families there and then they had a separate barracks for bachelors.
-I remember growing up there ’til I was seven.
+I remember growing up there until I was seven.

 Because your father was working in the sawmill?